microsoft/onefuzz/docs/ssh-config.md

 # SSH within OneFuzz

-Onefuzz enables automatically connecting to fuzzing & crash repro nodes via SSH.
+OneFuzz enables automatically connecting to fuzzing & crash repro nodes via SSH.
 Each VM and VM scale set has its own SSH key pair.

 On Linux VMs, the public key is written to `~onefuzz/.ssh/authorized_keys`